MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 To review the details of a desktop flow, right-click on it and select **Details**.
 Through the **Details** dialog, you can edit the name and description of the flow, as well as see the owner, the creation and last modification dates, and the flow ID.

 Additionally, there is a **Run URL** that you can use to run the flow through many different sources, such as browsers, the Windows Run application, and the Command Prompt.
-You can find more information regarding this functionality in [Run desktop flows via URL](run-pad-flow.md#run-desktop-flows-via-url).
+You can find more information regarding this functionality in [Run desktop flows via URL or desktop shortcuts](run-pad-flow.md#run-desktop-flows-via-url-or-desktop-shortcuts).

 ![Screenshot of the details of a desktop flow.](media/console/desktop-flow-details.png)